Small businesses often have a hard time competing. There are so many options for customers to choose from—what makes them choose you?

 Did you know that over 50% of people will leave a mobile site if it takes more than three seconds to load?
 If your website doesn’t load quickly, you just might lose a customer to your top competitor.

 Want to know how your website stacks up?
-Try the LOCALiQ Grader to get your grade!
+Try our free website grader to get your score!

 2. Manage your local listings